joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/video/world/americas/100000011133003/argentina-falklands-trump-uk.html

 **Trump Plans to Use Qatari Jet for Another Overseas Flight Despite Security Concerns**\
-`The president plans to travel to Ireland on the plane, the first time he will have used it overseas since questions were raised about its defensive capabilities.`\
+`The president intends to travel to Ireland on the plane, the first time he will have used it overseas since questions were raised about its defensive capabilities.`\
 https://www.nytimes.com/2026/09/04/us/politics/trump-qatar-jet-flight-ireland.html

 **Gloria Steinem Stayed Positive, Even as the Manosphere Took Hold**\